IFS-Web/HSR.Metristic.Plugin.General/src/general/regex-check/README.md

 			{
 			name: "Time element usage",
 			files: "*.html",
+			fileSpanning: true, // min & max will be counted for all found occurences - file independent
 			snippet: {
 				patterns: [/<time[^<>\/]*>[^<>\/]*<\/time>/igm],
 				min: 0, // min: null means bound will not be checked